linde/pg-puzzle/readme.md

 * TODO change the name of some of the `solve.go` files all over
 * TODO have log levels for server stuff
+# TODO containerize the app for the server and rest server